orca42/auto-subtitle/de-mol.md

 Though this can be skipped, it is recommeded if you want to be able to use a graphics processor (GPU), which makes the program run much faster.
 However, currently, the software that is used to run the AI model (pytorch) is *not* supporting fast execution on macOS, so if you are on macOS, this is not for you.
 Also, you need a graphics processor from NVIDIA to work; AMD's Radeon brand processors are incompatible.

-Open your command promopt and type the following commands:
+Open your command prompt and type the following commands:

     pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117